sjhloco/nornir_validate/README.md

 ### 2. Edit the JSON formatted command output test file *(os_type_feature_name_cmd_output.json)*

-EThis the output that teh actul stae will be gleaned from.
+This the output that teh actul state will be gleaned from.
 Each sub-feature will have a seperate command, this could be a dictionary of a few commands with each under a sub-feature name dictionary.
 If the command has an NTC template the command output will be a list of dictioanries, if it is jsut screen scrapped output it will be a list with each element being a line of the output.

 {
     "new_feature": {